 - Provide you with the best source of complete proteins.
 Animal proteins provide you will all 9 essential amino acids while plant proteins generally lack one or two essential amino acids

 - Give you all essential vitamins and minerals.
-You can find all essential vitamins and minerals that your body needs from animal food, from iron, calcium, phosphorus to vitamin K2 and vitamin C
+You can find all essential vitamins and minerals that your body needs from animal food, from iron, calcium, and phosphorus to vitamin K2 and vitamin C

 - Are highly bio-available.
 Unlike plant food, animal food doesn’t have anti-nutrients or plant compounds that hinder digestion.
-Some plant food may be very high certain nutrients (e.g. spinach is high in calcium) but absorption rate is very poor due to the presence of those anti-nutrients
+Some plant food may be very high in certain nutrients (e.g. spinach is high in calcium) but the absorption rate is very poor due to the presence of those anti-nutrients

 - Some modern-day groups who eat a largely meat-based diet also appear to be doing well health-wise.